 The latter problem prompted the introduction of exotic S-series as a generalization of B-series over exotic forests, \emph{i.e.}, forests of trees endowed with a decoration that specifies the deterministic or stochastic origin of a vertex.
 In addition, such decoration codifies the information that pairs of stochastic vertices are contracted when taking expectations.
-We refer to \cite{bronasco2025exotic} for a detailed introduction to the topic.
 If we consider the exact solution of a generic stochastic differential equation, it was shown in \cite[\S 5]{platen2013} that an iterative application of It\^o's lemma provides us with a so call It\^o-Taylor expansion of $f(u_t)$ over multiple stochastic integrals labelled by hierarchical sets.
 Yet, if we are interested in expectations with respect to the law of the Wiener process, such generalization of Taylor's expansion greatly simplifies, leaving us with the sole deterministic iterated integrals.
 In \cite{rossler2004stochastic}, this observation led to the reformulation of the It\^o-Taylor expansion of $\mathbb{E}^{u_0}[f(u_t)]$ as an exotic S-series over labelled, exotic forests.

 In this paper we search for an explicit form of the functional on trees that identifies an exotic B-series representation of the Feller semigroup of the solution to the Cauchy problem on $[0,T]\subset\R_+$